dlbewley/guifreelife-src/content/blog/OpenShift-Virtualization-VLAN-Guest-Tagging.md

 date: 2025-01-02
 banner: /images/vgt-trunk.jpeg
 layout: post
-mermaid: false
+mermaid: true
 asciinema: true
 tags:
   - networking
   - openshift
   - kubernetes
   - virtualization
 description: Some workloads require the use of VLAN tagged interfaces in virtual machines.
-VMware terms this feature VGT.
+VMware calls this feature VGT.
 OpenShift Virtualization supports this feature using traditional Linux Bridge interfaces.
 This post details and demonstrates an implementation.
 ---

 Some workloads require the use of VLAN interfaces in virtual machines.
-VMware terms this feature "Virtual Guest Tagging" or "VLAN Guest Tagging" while OpenStack calls it "VLAN-aware instances".
+VMware calls this feature "Virtual Guest Tagging" or "VLAN Guest Tagging" while OpenStack calls it "VLAN-aware instances".
 See how OpenShift Virtualization can pass 802.1q trunks to VMs using a traditional Linux Bridge interface.

 <!--more-->